fenago/automation-anywhere-next-level/md/lab6.md

 So here let's select the option email server.

-And now here those so far gmail accounts will be imap dot gmail dot com.
+And now here those so far gmail accounts will be imap.gmail.com.

 And the part will be 993.